GSA-TTS/identity-dev-docs/_pages/support.md

 </div>

 If the <b>Signature</b> and <b>SigAlg</b> URL parameters (and associated values) are present, your authentication request is signed.
 If the signature is not part of the URL, it may be part of the SAML request.
 To check this, you will need to decode the data sent via the <b>SAMLRequest</b> parameter.
 The easiest way to do this is the "SAML Tracer" browser plugin.
-Our <a class="usa-link" href="http://dashboard.int.identitysandbox.gov/tools">a web-based tool</a> can also help with this.
+Our <a class="usa-link" href="http://dashboard.int.identitysandbox.gov/tools">web-based tool</a> can also help with this.
 Once decoded, you should see a section that contains all the relevant signature-related information and should be enclosed in a tag like:

 ```
 <ds:Signature xmlns:ds="http://www.w3.org/2000/09/xmldsig#">